 Pal Benko was a Hungarian was a Hungarian-American chess player, author, and composer of endgame studies and chess problems.
-He born at 1928 and passed away at 2019.
+He was born at 1928 and passed away in 2019.
 He won the Hungarian championship at 1948 and was 8 times USA champion.
-He participated in plenty Interzonal tournaments however he didn't made thought to the World Chess Championship final.
-He manages to qualified for the 1970 Interzonal tournament, but gave up his spot to Bobby Fischer, who not only qualified for the World Championship in 1972 but become the 11th Champion of chess history.
+He participated in plenty of Interzonal tournaments however he didn't made thought to the World Chess Championship final.
+He managed to qualify for the 1970 Interzonal tournament but gave up his spot to Bobby Fischer, who not only qualified for the World Championship in 1972 but became the 11th Champion of chess history.

 The strategical trick

-Usually with more material, more pawns, you should exchange pieces to reach the endgame; this is a well known strategical rule.
+Usually with more material, and more pawns, you should exchange pieces to reach the endgame; this is a well-known strategical rule.
 However, this rule is not good at Benko Gambit!
-Black happily exchange knights in order to increase his pressure on the queenside.
+Black happily exchange knights to increase his pressure on the queens.
 Occasionally, Black is happy to exchange the queens as well!

 The tactical disasters

-Usually Black can deliver uncountess tactical blows against Nc3.
+Usually Black can deliver countless tactical blows against Nc3.
 It seems that this knight holds together White's queenside formation so Black has a lot of ways to destroy this knight.
-Key role to Black's initiative plays the fianchetto Bg7.
-The above mentioned game is characteristic, isn't it?
+A key role in Black's initiative plays the fianchetto Bg7.
+The above-mentioned game is characteristic, isn't it?